Skip to Main Content

 Students must prove proficiency in a Foreign Language in one of three ways.

-1) receive a minimum score of I-5 (Intermediate High) on the listening, speaking, reading, and writing portions of ACTFL’s AAPPL exam.
-The AAPPL is available in Arabic, Chinese (Mandarin), English, French, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Thai.
-Polish students can test for the Seal using the STAMP exam.
-A minimum grade of I-5 (Intermediate High) is required in each of the four skills to attain the Seal.
+1) receive a minimum score of Intermediate High on the listening, speaking, reading, and writing portions of ACTFL’s STAMP exam.
+There are both the AAPPL and STAMP exams and testing is available for a variety of languages for home languages.
+A minimum grade of a minimum score of Intermediate High is required in each of the four skills to attain the Seal.

 2) earn a 4 or a 5 on an AP Foreign Language and Culture Exam taken Junior year; or